neuronumcybernetics/neuronum/features/nodes/examples/ping_node/README.md

 neuronum init-node
 ```

-This command will prompt you for a description (e.g., Test App) and will create
+This command will prompt you for a description (e.g., PingNode) and will create

 1. A Stream (STX) so your App can receive requests, and a Transmitter (TX) to match those requests
-2. A new directory named "Test App_<your_node_id>" with the following files
+2. A new directory named "PingNode_<your_node_id>" with the following files

 .env: Stores your Node's credentials for connecting to the network.